ORNL/cpp-proposals-pub/D1673/blas_interface.md

 3. If a hypothetical "parallel Ranges" enters the Standard, it could cover many of the use cases for parallel vector-vector operations.

-Here are arguments against this approach:
+Here are arguments _against_ this approach:

-1. Some of our "vector-vector" operations are actually "object-object" operations that work for matrices too.
-Replacing those with existing Standard algorithms would call for iterators on matrices.

-2. It takes some effort to implement correct and accurate vector norms.
+1. It takes some effort to implement correct and accurate vector norms.
 Compare to [POSIX requirements for `hypot`](http://pubs.opengroup.org/onlinepubs/9699919799/functions/hypot.html).
    If `hypot` is in the Standard, then perhaps norms should also be.

+2. In general, a linear algebra library can make more specific statements about the precision at which output arguments are computed.

+3. Some of our "vector-vector" operations are actually "object-object" operations that work for matrices too.
+Replacing those with existing Standard algorithms would call for iterators on matrices.

-3. It's easier to apply hardware-specific optimizations to vector-vector operations if they are exposed as such.
+4. It's easier to apply hardware-specific optimizations to vector-vector operations if they are exposed as such.

-4. Exposing a full linear algebra interface would give implementers the option to use extended-precision or even reproducible floating-point arithmetic for all linear algebra operations.
+5. Exposing a full linear algebra interface would give implementers the option to use extended-precision or even reproducible floating-point arithmetic for all linear algebra operations.
 This can be useful for debugging complicated algorithms.
 Compare to "checked iterator" debug options for the C++ Standard Library.

-5. It helps to have linear algebra names for linear algebra operations.
+6. It helps to have linear algebra names for linear algebra operations.
 For example, `string` still exists, even though much of its functionality is covered by `vector<char>`.

+_Our preference_:

+* We would prefer a complete BLAS-like library, but if we had to give up some BLAS 1 functions, we would prefer to keep at least the vector norms.

+* We think that iterators are not always the right way to access multidimensional objects.

 ### Retain "view" functions (modest expression templates)?